 Write Your Restaurant Review

-- 2Open your review with information about the restaurant.This information can include type of cuisine, price range, location and contact information, operating hours, whether or not the restaurant allows smoking or serves alcohol.
-You may also want to include whether or not the restaurant accepts reservations, offers live entertainment, or is good for families, groups, or children.Advertisement
+- 2This information can include type of cuisine, price range, location and contact information, operating hours, whether or not the restaurant allows smoking or serves alcohol.
+You may also want to include whether or not the restaurant accepts reservations, offers live entertainment, or is good for families, groups, or children.Open your review with information about the restaurant.Advertisement

 - It is most important that your restaurant critique or review is objective and fair to the business.
 Take steps to ensure that your review is not too harsh or damaging.
 Since a restaurant is a business, your published review has the potential to affect the restaurant's ability to profit.
 It is not necessary or even advisable to recommend every establishment you visit, but to make sure that your reviews are supported by accurate details.
 By following the details in this article, you will be able to write a review that is unbiased, professional and engaging, and maintain credibility among your readers.

 If you need to reference this article in your work, you can copy-paste the following depending on your required format:

 Write a Restaurant Review.
 (2016).
 In VisiHow.
 Retrieved Mar 28, 2017, from http://visihow.com/Write_a_Restaurant_Review